renierr/wcag_checker/README.md

 This project is a tool for checking websites to ensure they meet WCAG (Web Content Accessibility Guidelines) requirements.

-It provides various report formats.
+It provides various report formats (Markdown, JSON, HTML).

 ## Features